 Anne Terman Wedner currently serves as a Commissioner on the US Advisory Commission on Public Diplomacy.
 In 2017, Anne founded Kent Road Strategies, a nonprofit and political consulting firm.
-She has been a leader in developing grassroots political movements and continues to partner with organizations such as OrganizingCorps2020 and Mi Vecino to recruit and train effective community organizers.
-In 2019, Anne relocated from Winnetka, Illinois, where she was serving as an elected Trustee, to Miami, Florida in order to broaden GOTV efforts for the 2020 cycle.
+She has been a leader in developing grassroots political movements, and continues to partner with organizations, such as OrganizingCorps2020 and Mi Vecino, to recruit and train effective community organizers.
+In 2019, Anne relocated from Winnetka, Illinois, where she was serving as an elected Trustee, to Miami, Florida in order to broaden “Get-out-the Vote” (GOTV) efforts for the 2020 cycle.